fyr77/hohoho-v1/README.md

 # hohoho
 A HoHoHo! to Brainfuck converter.

+This is the legacy "simple" v1 version.
+For the most recent version including some new features, visit https://github.com/fyr77/hohoho

-All information can be found on the website itself: hohoho.jakobsenkl.pw
+All information can be found on the website itself: https://fyr77.github.io/hohoho-v1/

 ## Thanks